mgallende/Virtual-Piano/README.md

 # Virtual-Piano
-Itss only a new jetbrains project
+It's only a new jetbrains project